SmartArduino/DOITdoc/source/Robotics/01_AccessoryForTank.rst

 Metal Panel
 -------------
 There have two types of metal panel for robot tank car chassis, together with the following pictures.
+These two metal panel can be compatible with Arduino, and `NodeMCU Motor kit <http://vvdoit.com/s-nodemcu>`_.

 Bend Metal Panel
 ^^^^^^^^^^^^^^^^^